aimotrens/ktmpl/README.md

     includeAsYamlFields(globPattern string) string  # include files as YAML fields (especially useful for K8s config maps)

+# Docker

+You can also use ktmpl as a Docker container in you CI/CD pipelines.
+The image is available on docker hub as `t3a6/kdeploy` and bundles ktmpl and kubectl in one image.

 # Example templates and usage

 ## ./values.yml